Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size: 25–40 Pounds

 Bred in England as a sighthound, the Whippet is very similar to the Greyhound but much smaller in size.
-It does share a lot of traits and characteristics with the Greyhound, though, which means it can achieve incredible speeds and will generally chase anything that moves, but will spend the vast majority of its time stretched out on the sofa at home.
+They share a lot of traits and characteristics with Greyhounds, though, which means they can achieve incredible speeds and will generally chase anything that moves but will spend the vast majority of their time stretched out on the sofa at home.

 As well as being unaggressive, the Whippet is also known for being a quiet dog.